How To Update And Delete WordPress Plugins

 Warning

-To delete a plugin, go to your main menu and click on Plugins > Installed Plugins
+To remove a plugin, go to your admin menu and choose Plugins > Installed Plugins

 Click Delete

-If you are positively certain that you want to go ahead and delete the plugin files, just click on the Yes, Delete these files button …
+If you are absolutely certain about going ahead and deleting these plugin, click on the Yes, Delete these files button …

 You can delete all inactive plugins at once, or select a combination of active and inactive plugins to be cleared.